Quests Marketplace – Submission guidelines

 - Complete: Your quest should include a starting point (introduction), several objectives (use as many or as few as needed), and an endpoint (when appropriate).
 Make sure to submit quests that are completed from beginning to end.

 Appropriate: The language and themes of your quest should be appropriate for all students.
 Avoid strong or offensive language, shocking themes, discrimination, and violence.

 Proofread: Make sure to submit the final reviewed version of your quest.
 Check the story for consistency, grammar, and spelling mistakes before submitting your work.

 An original and compelling storyline: Using a story in a quest is not mandatory, but it does help students feel engaged with your content.
 Create a compelling story from scratch to make it a hit!

 Featuring copyright-free content: Make sure that all the content — including images — that you use in your quest is either free of rights or that the source is properly cited.

 Why was my quest denied?

 The Classcraft team must approve your quest before it can appear on the Marketplace.
 If your quest is not accepted, it may be because it:

-Does not grant access to the files and assignments (does not apply is you are submitting only a story)
+Does not grant access to the files and assignments (does not apply if you are submitting the story alone)

 It's already on the Marketplace (the quest was created by another teacher)